ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events/_index.md

 ---
-title: Learn about Neoverse cache PMU events using C and assembly language
+title: Learn about Neoverse Cache PMU Events using C and Assembly Language

 minutes_to_complete: 30